Mycena sanguinolenta

 Mycena sanguinolenta, commonly known as the bleeding bonnet, the smaller bleeding Mycena, or the terrestrial bleeding Mycena, is a species of mushroom in the family Mycenaceae.
-It is a common and widely distributed species, and has been found in North America, Europe, Australia, and Asia.
+It is a common and widely distributed species, and has been found in North America, Australia, and Eurasia.
 The fungus produces reddish-brown to reddish-purple fruit bodies with conic to bell-shaped caps up to 1.5 cm wide held by slender stipes up to 6 cm high.
 When fresh, the fruit bodies will "bleed" a dark reddish-purple sap.
-The similar Mycena haematopus is larger, and grows on decaying wood, usually in clumps.
+The similar M. haematopus is larger and grows on decaying wood, usually in clumps.
 M. sanguinolenta contains alkaloid pigments that are unique to the species, may produce an antifungal compound, and is bioluminescent.
 The edibility of the mushroom has not been determined.

 Taxonomy

 First called Agaricus sanguinolentus by Johannes Baptista von Albertini, the species was transferred to the genus Mycena in 1871 by German Paul Kummer, when he raised many of Fries' "tribes" to the rank of genus.
 The specific epithet is derived from the Latin word sanguinolentus and means "bloody".
 It is commonly known as the "bleeding bonnet" the "smaller bleeding Mycena", or the "terrestrial bleeding Mycena".